Overv/OOGL/README.md

 }
 ```

 The sample above makes use of a lot of the abstraction OOGL offers, but it is always possible to fall back to the raw OpenGL calls.
-Find out more on the [wiki](https://github.com/Overv/OOGL/wiki)!

 ## License